playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 });
 ```

-As you can see, we're able to add in the functionality for the score keeping relatively easily with little additional code.
+As you can see, we're able to add in the functionality for the score-keeping relatively easily with little additional code.
 Slightly cheating, but to pretty-print the score table, we're using a `tablize` package that's part of [the "batteries not included" library we've built](https://github.com/unicorn-utterances/batteries-not-included) in order to provide an ASCII table for our output.

 # Adding a Database {#mongodb}

-However, it's not ideal to keep a score in memory.
+Even though the bot works well so far, it's not ideal to keep a score in memory.
 If your server crashes or if there's any other form of interruption in the process running, you'll lose all of your data.
 As such, we'll be replacing our local store with a database.
 As our data needs are simple and I want to keep this article relatively short, let's use a NoSQL database to avoid having to structure tables.
 We'll use MongoDB in order to keep our data stored.

 > This section will cover the setup of MongoDB Atlas, if you'd like to [skip ahead to the code section where we switch our in-memory store with a MongoDB database, you can click here](#mongodb-code)

-To stay consistent in keeping our app setup as trivial as possible, we'll be using MongoDB Atlas.
-Atlas enables us to have a serverless MongoDB server at our disposal.
+To remain consistent in keeping our app setup as trivial as possible, we'll be using MongoDB Atlas.
+Atlas enables us to have a serverless MongoDB service at our disposal.
 In order to use Atlas, you'll need to [sign up for an account](https://cloud.mongodb.com/user#/atlas/register/accountProfile).

 Once done, you'll need to "Build a new cluster" in order to create a database cluster for your Slack app.

 ![An image of the "Build a new cluster" button](build_a_new_cluster.png)

-From here, you'll select the cloud provider you'll want to host your database.
+From here, you'll select the cloud provider that you'll use to host your database.
 There's AWS, Google Cloud Platform, and Azure.
-All three of these options have a Free tier that you can use to host smaller applications and have **plenty** of storage and runtime for smaller projects.
+All three of these options have a Free tier that you can use to host smaller applications and have **plenty** of storage and run time for smaller projects.

 ![The "create new cluster" screen with a price of $0.54 an hour](./create_new_cluster.png)

 > While all three have free tiers, you're limited to one free cluster per account.
 I have already created one, which is why it shows the price in the screenshot above.
-Yours should be free if you select one of the "Free tier available" hosting locations and read the instructions
+Yours should be free if you select one of the "Free tier available" hosting locations and read the instructions.

 Once the cluster is created, it may take some time to propagate the changes to the hosting solution itself.
 Once it is done, however, we're able to create a new user for database access.
 This will allow you to create a user for your MongoDB code to connect to a make interactions.
 Go to the "Database Access" tab of Atlas and press "Add New User",